rcsb/mmtf/spec.md

 #### unitCell

 - Optional field.
-- Array of six values defining the unit cell
+- Array of six 32-bit float values defining the unit cell.
-- The first three entries are the length of the sides a, b, and c
+- The first three entries are the length of the sides `a`, `b`, and `c`.
-- The last three angles are the alpha, beta, and gamma angles
+- The last three angles are the `alpha`, `beta`, and `gamma` angles.

 ### Model data